Trowbridge: Castle

-The first mention of Trowbridge Castle was in 1139 when it was besieged.
-It was no longer in military use by the 14th century and by the 16th only ruins remained.
+The first mention of Trowbridge Castle was in 1139, when it was besieged.
+By the 14th century, it was no longer in military use, and by the 16th century, only ruins remained.

 The castle is thought to have been a motte-and-bailey castle, and its influence can still be seen in the town today.
-Fore Street follows the path of the castle ditch, and town has a Castle Street and the Castle Place Shopping Centre.
+Fore Street follows the path of the castle ditch, and the town has Castle Street and the Castle Place Shopping Centre.

-It is likely the Castle was built by Humphrey I de Bohun; his family dominated the town for over a hundred years.
+The Castle was likely built by Humphrey I de Bohun, whose family dominated the town for over a hundred years.

 The most notable member of the family was Henry de Bohun, born around 1176, who became lord of the manor when he was about 15 years of age.
-It was he who really began to shape the medieval town.
-In 1200 he obtained a market charter, arguably the earliest for a town in Wiltshire, and one of the earliest in England.
+It was he who began to shape the medieval town.
+In 1200, he obtained a market charter, arguably the earliest for a town in Wiltshire, and one of the earliest in England.
 His officials were to lay out burgage plots for traders, artisans, and shopkeepers.
 The outline of these plots can still be seen today in the footprints of some of the present shops in Fore Street.

 Within Trowbridge Castle was a 10th-century Anglo-Saxon church.
-Henry de Bohun turned this to secular use and instead had a new church built outside the Castle; this was the first St James's Church.
-In the base of the tower of the present day church, below the subsequently added spire, can be seen the Romanesque architecture of the period.
+Henry de Bohun converted it to secular use and built a new church outside the Castle, the first St James's Church.
+The Romanesque architecture of the period can be seen in the base of the tower of the present-day church, below the subsequently added spire.

-In 1200 Henry de Bohun was created Earl of Hereford by King John.
+In 1200, Henry de Bohun was created Earl of Hereford by King John.
 Like other barons, Henry was later threatened by King John and his caput of Trowbridge was taken from him.
-Henry then joined with the other barons to oppose John's arbitrary rule and forced him to seal Magna Carta (the Great Charter) at Runnymede; and was elected as one of the 25 enforcers of the charter.
+Henry then joined with the other barons to oppose John's arbitrary rule and forced him to seal Magna Carta (the Great Charter) at Runnymede.
+He was elected as one of the 25 enforcers of the charter.
 Some years after Runnymede, Henry regained control of Trowbridge.